13 of Bethesda's best games are coming to Xbox Game Pass for PC

 - Wolfenstein: The Old Blood

-There are some Bethesda games not listed here because they're already available on Game Pass for PC: Doom Eternal, Fallout 76, Rage 2, Dishonored 2, and Wolfenstein: Youngblood.
+You might see news that 20 Bethesda games are actually coming to Game Pass this week, but on PC that's not exactly the case.
+In part, that's because several Bethesda games are already available on Game Pass for PC: Doom Eternal, Fallout 76, Rage 2, Dishonored 2, and Wolfenstein: Youngblood.

-One mild disappointment: Fallout: New Vegas and The Elder Scrolls Online will be playable on Xbox through the console version of Game Pass, but the PC versions aren't joining the Game Pass library.
-In the case of Fallout: New Vegas, I might have guessed that the issue has to do with the particulars of some old contract between Bethesda and developer Obsidian Entertainment—but Microsoft also bought Obsidian in 2018, so I have no idea why it isn't included.
+One mild disappointment: Fallout: New Vegas and The Elder Scrolls Online will be added to the console version of Xbox Game Pass, but the PC versions aren't joining the Game Pass library.
+In the case of Fallout: New Vegas, I might have guessed that the issue has to do with the particulars of some old contract between Bethesda and developer Obsidian Entertainment, but Microsoft also bought Obsidian in 2018, so I have no idea why it isn't included.

-It's also a little weird that Doom Eternal is on Game Pass, and now the original 1993 Doom is joining it, but not 2016's Doom.
+It's also a little weird that Doom Eternal is on Game Pass, and now the original 1993 Doom is joining it, but 2016's Doom is nowhere to be seen.

 PICTURED BELOW: 20 ICONIC #BETHESDA TITLES YOU CAN PLAY TOMORROW pic.twitter.com/UPuIzBIFnCMarch 11, 2021